kungfuwushu/frontend/README.md

 # Installation / Running
 1.	git clone <repository-url> this repository
 2. Enter into the new directory
-3. Run the command “npm install” to get the dependencies
+3. Run the command “npm ci” to get the dependencies
 4. Run the command “npm start” to launch the app
 5. Visit the app at http://localhost:3005 (you can change the port 3005 in the file package.json)